A sacred monastery hidden in the Himalayas

 World Monuments Fund launched a conservation project at Tseto Goenpa in late 2015, thanks to the initiative and generous support of Jill Kearney and Stephen McDonnell.
 The project was designed to address the damage that had been caused by the earthquake, which included cracking of the delicate earthen walls and the interior wall paintings.

 The project centers on the restoration of the monastery so that it can continue to serve its resident monks and attract new monks to service—a goal of the current High Lama.
 Planned conservation work includes the creation of new spaces, including residences, bathroom facilities, and a kitchen, as well as the installation of equipment needed to deliver safe drinking water to the monastery.
 Additionally, the project is intended to serve as a model of restoration, through which residents of the local community and engineers and craftsmen from the region can learn seismic strengthening and conservation techniques.
-The project, scheduled for completion in late 2017, is designed to respect the authenticity of Tseto Goenpa so that it can maintain significance as an important center of spirituality and religious tradition for the local community.
+The project, completed in late 2017, is designed to respect the authenticity of Tseto Goenpa so that it can maintain significance as an important center of spirituality and religious tradition for the local community.